 1) Subscribe to my podcast – The Cyber PR Music Podcast

-2) Check out my newest ebook Social Media Tuneup to walk yourself how to effectively ratchet up your social media presence across all channels
+2) Check out my newly updated ebook Social Media Tuneup.
+Walk yourself through how to effectively crank up your social media presence across all channels

-3) Order my bestselling book CROWDSTART a step-by-step guide to a successful 30-day crowdfunding campaign.
-Available on Amazon
+3) Order my bestselling book, The Ultimate Guide To Music Publicity: a step-by-step guide to being a successful publicist all on your own.
+Available on Amazon.

-3) Learn in one of my LABS masterclasses – there are 12 to choose from and they focus in on areas you may want to hone in on including: Supercharge Your PR, Release Music With Ease, and Getting Sponsored.
+3) Learn in one of my LABS masterclasses.
+There are 12 to choose from and they focus on areas you may want to hone in on including: Supercharge Your PR, Release Music With Ease, and Getting Sponsored.